Freely-Given-org/OpenEnglishTranslation--OET/scripts/README.md

 This is how we currently form the 27 New Testament files for the OET-LV-NT:

-- ./extract_VLT_NT_to_USFM.py # Converts VLT glosses from still-private CNTR book and collation CSV files to NT USFM files
+- echo Convert VLT glosses from still-private CNTR book and collation CSV files to NT USFM files
+- ./extract_VLT_NT_to_USFM.py # TSV table ➔ USFM files
+- echo Do programmed word and other substitutions to the USFM files
 - ../../ScriptedBibleEditor/Python/ScriptedBibleEditor.py ScriptedOTUpdates -qe

 ## For both

-- ./convert_OET-LV_to_simple_HTML.py # converts USFM to simple HTML
+- ./convert_OET-LV_to_simple_HTML.py # USFM files ➔ simple HTML (incl. index) files

 ## To Do